-(7) Community integrated employment (CIE): [Community integrated employment provides supports that achieve employment in jobs of the eligible recipient's choice in his or her community to increase his or her economic independence, self-reliance, social connections and ability to grow within a career.]
-Community integrated employment is intended to provide supports that result in jobs in the community which increase economic independence, self-reliance, social connections, and the ability to grow within a career.
-CIE consists of intensive, ongoing services that support individuals to achieve competitive integrated employment or business ownership who, because of their disabilities, might otherwise not be able to succeed without supports to perform in a competitive work setting or own a business.
+- Community integrated employment: Community integrated employment provides supports that achieve employment in jobs of the eligible recipient's choice in his or her community to increase his or her economic independence, self-reliance, social connections and ability to grow within a career.
 Community integrated employment results in employment alongside non-disabled coworkers within the general workforce or in business ownership.
 This service may also include small group employment including mobile work crews or enclaves.
 An eligible recipient is supported to explore and seek opportunity for career advancement through growth in wages, hours, experience or movement from group to individual employment.
 Each of these activities is reflected in individual career plans.
-Community integrated employment services must not duplicate services offered through the New Mexico public education department (PED), the Individuals with Disabilities Education Act (IDEA), the New Mexico division of vocational rehabilitation (DVR), the Rehabilitation Act, New Mexico department of workforce solutions (DWS), or the Workforce Innovation and Opportunities Act (WIOA).
+Community integrated employment services must not duplicate services covered under the Rehabilitation Act or the Individuals with Disabilities Education Act (IDEA).
 Compensation shall comply with state and federal laws including the Fair Labor Standards Act.
 DDW funds (e.g., the provider agency's reimbursement) may not be used to pay the eligible recipient for work.
-CIE services shall be provided based on the interests of the person and desired outcomes listed in the ISP.
-Employment services are to be available 365 days a year, 24 hours a day.
 Community integrated employment services must comply with 8.314.5.10 NMAC.
-Community integrated employment consists of job development, self-employment, short term job coaching, job maintenance, job aid, intensive [individual] community integrated employment and group community integrated employment models.

-[(a) Self-employment: The community integrated employment provider provides the necessary assistance to develop a business plan, conduct a market analysis of the product or service and establish necessary infrastructure to support a successful business.
+Community integrated employment consists of job development, selfemployment, individual community integrated employment and group community integrated employment models. - Self-employment: The community integrated employment provides (a) the necessary assistance to develop a business plan, conduct a market analysis of the product or service and establish necessary infrastructure to support a successful business.
 Self-employment does not preclude employment in the other models.
-Self-employment may include but is not limited to the following:

-(i) completing a market analysis of product/business viability;

-(ii) creating a business plan or accessing community resources to develop a business plan including development of a business infrastructure to sustain the business over time, including marketing plans;

-(iii) referring and coordinating with the division of vocational rehabilitation (DVR) for possible funds for business start-up;

-(iv) assisting in obtaining required licenses, necessary tax identifications, incorporation documents and completing any other business paperwork required by local and state codes;

-(v) supporting the eligible recipient in developing and implementing a system of bookkeeping and records management;

-(vi) providing effective job coaching and on-the-job training and skill development; and
+Self-employment may include but is not limited to the following: - completing a market analysis of product/business viability; (i) - (ii) creating a business plan or accessing community resources to develop a business plan including development of a business infrastructure to sustain the business over time, including - (iii) referring and coordinating with the division of vocational rehabilitation (DVR) for possible funds for business start-up; - assisting in obtaining required licenses, necessary tax identifications, incorporation documents and completing any other business paperwork required by local and state codes; - supporting the eligible recipient in developing and implementing a system of bookkeeping and records management; - providing effective job coaching and on-the-job training and skill (vi)